 Military Hiring Badges Highlight Companies That Know the Best Way to Hire Veterans

-Badges can be displayed with email signatures, on company websites, social media pages, in other marketing efforts, as well as in advertising in Search & Employ® magazine.
-The idea for the badge evolved from requests from RecruitMilitary’s strategic partners across the country who wanted to showcase their successes in the military hiring space.
+Badges may be displayed with email signatures, on company websites, social media pages, in other marketing efforts, as well as in advertising in Search & Employ® magazine.